Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Frank-Wolfe Convergence Guarantees

-Note that the assumption that $\dom{f}$ does not contain straight lines is without loss of generality as we can simply modify the function outside of our compact convex feasible region so that it holds.
+Note that the assumption that $\dom{f}$ does not contain any straight line is without loss of generality as we can simply modify the function outside of our compact convex feasible region so that it holds.